 critical".

-You should also use moderation when using Logwatch.
+You should also use moderation when using logwatch.
 Logwatch is suitable for metered use and not for processing gigabytes or terabytes of log files.
 There are certainly more suitable tools for this.
-We strongly recommend using Logwatch only on an ad hoc basis and not across the board.
-As you will see later in the article, it is easy to carry out an important part of the prefiltering on the monitored host.
+We strongly recommend using logwatch only on an ad hoc basis and not across the board.
+As you will see later in the article, it is easy to carry out an important part of the pre-filtering on the monitored host.

 2. Prerequisites